mrkaleArduinoLib/gbj_appthermo_ds/README.md

 ## getSensors()

 #### Description
-The method returns number of active temperature sensors DS18B20 on the one-wire bus, from which the final average temperature has been calculated.
+The method returns number of active temperature sensors DS18B20 on the one-wire bus.

 #### Syntax
     byte getSensors()